 Record and Run Settings Dialog

-Alternately, a user can choose to access this window by choosing “Automation -> Record and Run Settings” option from the menu.
-So far in our examples we have just continued with its default settings but now we will explore it further.
-The following is the how this dialog looks:
+Alternately, a user can choose to access this window by choosing the “Automation -> Record and Run Settings” option from the menu.
+So far in our examples, we have just continued with its default settings, but now we will explore it further.

 As the same suggests, this is a space that QTP provides the user to set certain parameters that help the user to create a test via record and to execute the same during a run session.